 1. Stability of prices

-In a monopoly market structure the prices are pretty stable.
+In a monopoly market structure, the prices are pretty stable.
 This is because there is only one firm involved in the market that sets the prices since there is no competing product.
 In other types of market structures prices are not stable and tend to be elastic as a result of the competition.

 2. Economies of Scale

-Since there is a single seller in the market it leads to economics of scale because big scale production which lowers the cost per unit for the seller.
+Since there is a single seller in the market it leads to economies of scale because big scale production which lowers the cost per unit for the seller.
 The seller may pass this benefit down to the consumer in terms of a lower price.

 3. Research and Development